 - Intelligences are only one factor in progress – similar explanation as in 1.

 Without going into a detailed discussion, here are some further comments on challenging the myths about AI.
 It is sufficient to say that his challenges are rather weak.
 Only the first challenge has some merit.
 However, it may also be incorrect.
 I do not think that most AI scientists believe that Superintelligence (AGI) will be a single dimension intelligent agent.
 A single dimension AGI is simply AI, i.e. artificial intelligence that may be more capable than humans in one particular area, like in a car navigation.
 However, the pathway to a smarter than human intelligence will lead through the multitude of intelligences all uploaded into one gigantic knowledge silo, which with a suitable set of algorithms will attain multidimensional intelligence millions of times better than that of humans.
 Observing the progress of AI, it is obvious that machines will surpass human intelligence not at any single point in time, but rather gradually, and in more and more areas of intelligence, until one day they will become immensely more intelligent than humans in all areas.
 Challenge 2 – I disagree, we have a general purpose intelligence – that’s so obvious.
 Challenge no. 3 can be dismissed outright – when we have a mature Superintelligence, the cost of most things will be close to zero, apart perhaps of energy.
 Challenge 4 is irrelevant.
 Challenge 5 could be true, but it depends what one means by ‘progress’.

 Predicting future meaningfully, so that it would motivate us to prepare for it properly, can only be done with allocating certain probabilities, as those 352 AI researchers have done.
 On the other hand, in 1969, a Russian dissident writer Andrei Amalrik, wrote a book ‘Will the Soviet Union Survive Until 1984?’ with a clear reference to Orwell’s ‘Nineteen-eighty-four’ novel.
 He did not provide any probability of that happening by 1984.
 He was wrong by 7 years – the Soviet Union collapsed on 26 December 1991.
-However, he was not wrong about the trend and the probability of a certain scenario happening around that time.
+However, he was not wrong about the trend and the way it may happen.